jtnystrom/Discount/README.md

 Discount can store a multiset of counted k-mers as an index (k-mer database).
 Indexes can be combined by various operations, inspired by the design of `kmc_tools` in [KMC3](https://github.com/refresh-bio/KMC).
-They are stored in the Apache Parquet format, allowing for a high degree of compression and efficiency.
+They are stored in the Apache Parquet format, allowing for a high degree of compression and efficiency in the cloud.

 To create a new index, the `store` command may be used: